Nicholas G. Chrissotimos

 Deputy Program Manager for Explorers

-Gregory Frazier has worked at the NASA Goddard Space Flight Center for nearly 30 years.
+Gregory Frazier has worked at the NASA for over 30 years.
 He has worked on numerous flight projects currently performing Earth and Space Science Observations and a mission to Mars.

 Mr. Frazier started as a cooperative education student while attending the University of Maryland at College Park.
 He completed his Bachelor of Sciences in Aerospace Engineering in 1985 and became a member of the Mechanical Engineering Branch.
 Mr. Frazier designed numerous mechanical systems on flight projects such as the Cosmic Background Explorer, the X-ray Timing Explorer and Gamma-Ray Observatory.
 He also helped manage missions for the Earth Science Systems Pathfinder Project.
 He went on to manage the main instrument on the Swift Project, the Burst Alert Telescope.